-Traveling to Uganda can turn out a surprising adventure for many; here are some myths you may encounter about traveling here.
+Travelling to Uganda can turn out a surprising adventure for many; here are some myths you may encounter about travelling here.

 For years, safari enthusiasts have embarked on an adventure in the wild regions of Uganda.
 The result of that has been a series of sometimes untested conclusions about Uganda.
 The bad news is they remain common and the good news is that you don’t need to believe in any of them.

 First myths about Africa, where Uganda is located.
 Upon artiste Kanye West’s visit to Uganda, an American magazine generically reported how the American hip-hop artiste was spending time on a luxury African safari.
 A lot of ambiguity still surrounds the myth that Africa is a country.
 There is even a popular African website satirically themed under this claim.
 Nonetheless, it is important to state it here that Uganda is a country among the 54 African countries.